dsnopek/panelizer-d8-prototype/README.txt

   "No Panel".
 When a panel has been chosen, users with permission can then customize that panel.
 Once this is done, the default choice will no longer be associated with the panel and a choice can no longer be made.
-  The "Reset" button on the panelizer settings tab for that entity can return the entity to a default state and restore the choice.
+  The "Reset" button on the Panelizer settings tab for that entity can return the entity to a default state and restore the choice.

 - With default, With Choice